 Now we have on one simple to understand chart the correlation of average annual global temperature and natural events causing annual increases and decreases in annual average global temperature.

-The Earth has a natural built in thermostat and the dell of that thermostat maintains a remarkably consistent average annual global temperature given the fact that the Earth’s heater, the Sun, is 93 million miles from the earth.
+The Earth has a natural built in thermostat and the dwell of that thermostat maintains a remarkably consistent average annual global temperature given the fact that the Earth’s heater, the Sun, is 93 million miles from the earth.
 Over the last 40 years, the annual average global temperature has had a +/-0.75 degree C variation.

 To further aid the scientifically lay population in the understanding of climate science and natural variations we have produced an extremely detailed climate tutorial.